momopusheen/momopusheen.github.io/_pages/about.md

 I am currently a master's student at the **University of Science and Technology of China** (Sep.
 2022 - Jun.
 2025), advised by Prof. [S. Kevin Zhou](https://scholar.google.com/citations?user=8eNm2GMAAAAJ&hl=en).
 I am fortunate to be a member of [Medical Imaging, Robotics, Analytic Computing & Learning (MIRACLE) Lab](https://miracle.ustc.edu.cn/).
 Prior to this, I obtained my Bachelor's degree in Computer Science from **Hefei University of Technology** (Sep.
 2018 - Jun.
 2022).

-My recent work focuses on diffusion models for ID-preserving image synthesis and image editing.
+My recent work focuses on diffusion models for personalized content synthesis and image editing.
 If you share similar interests, feel free to drop me an email.

 My long-term research goal is to develop generative AI systems that possess creativity on par with professional artists and designers.